 And also simultaneously knowing that so many of these “coaches” are completely full of crap and super-shady in their tactics (or at least less than transparent) and feeling like I have to be a complete asshat on social media to get any traction.

 You know the folks I’m talking about, right?

 There’s the “Humble Bragger” who just can’t believe what an amazing week she had when 47 of her 1-on-1 clients made 7-figures, or the blatant “here’s the Lamborghini I bought with my pocket money” braggarts, or the “if you just download this PDF your life’ll never be the same + you’ll crap rainbows for eternity” jack-wagon.

 I’m so fricking over it, and I know you are too.

-I prefer to write long form versus spend my time on social media, so I’m challenging myself to write at least a blog post a week for 2018 and to spend a fair amount of time trying to simplify complex concepts in print & video training.
+Personally, I prefer to write long form versus spend my time on social media, so I’m challenging myself to write at least a blog post a week and to spend a fair amount of time trying to simplify complex concepts in print & video training.

 I encourage you to STOP listening to everyone with a message and to hand-pick the content you consume.

 If you don’t get value from email lists, unsubscribe.

 (Yes, even mine!
 I’m even happy to recommend other coaches or programs that’ll work for you – #communityovercompetition)